imankulov/pickle-compat/README.md

 ## Old-style classes

 We are almost there, except for one thing: old-style classes.
-As you know, in Python3, everything subclasses objects, while in Python2, unless you explicitly inherit your class from it, the top-level class will be "type".
+As you know, in Python 3, everything subclasses objects, while in Python 2, unless you explicitly inherit your class from it, the top-level class will be "type".
 It is considered outdated, but it's still used in different places of the standard library, waiting to ruin your life in the most unexpected moment.

-This time we talk about forward-compatibility and want to make sure that anything that is pickled in Python3 can be successfully unpicked in Python2.
+This time we talk about forward-compatibility and want to make sure that anything that is pickled in Python 3 can be successfully unpicked in Python 2.

-Let's take an object that is an old-style class in Python2.
+Let's take an object that is an old-style class in Python 2.

 ```bash
 python3 -c 'import pickle, smtplib, sys; sys.stdout.buffer.write(pickle.dumps(smtplib.SMTP(), protocol=2))' | python2 -c 'import pickle, sys; print pickle.load(sys.stdin)'